 The SCA victim is never awake and needs immediate help.
 If nothing is done, the victim will die within minutes.

-When SCA occurs, it is critically important that whoever is near the victim calls 9-1-1 immediately, checks for signs of life, and if there are none, gives CPR and use the nearest automated external defibrillator (AED).
+When SCA occurs, it is critically important that whoever is near the victim calls 9-1-1 immediately, checks for signs of life, and if there are none, gives CPR and uses the nearest automated external defibrillator (AED).

 This is lifesaving care that any layperson can provide.
 It is best to be trained in CPR and the use of AEDs, but even without formal training, the rescuer can push hard and fast on the victim’s chest and follow the directions on the AED, while waiting for EMS to arrive.